Asbestos siding removal is a thankless, yet often unnecessary, task.

 Clean Work Area

 Re-wet any debris on the strip of plastic next to the wall.
 While continuing to stand on the plastic strip next to the wall where the removal is being done, double bag or wrap all debris as described above.
 Then wrap or roll up the strip of plastic along the wall, working your way back to the entrance/exit “transition zone” strip of plastic.
-Step onto the transition zone plastic and double bag or wrap the last of the strip plastic.
+Step onto the transition zone plastic and a double bag or wrap the last of the strip plastic.

 While standing on this last piece of plastic sheeting, spray yourself (or each other) with water to wet down any asbestos debris/fibers on the outside of your respirator and disposable coveralls.